AllisonBolen/LinearAlgebra/README.md

 # MATH 360

 ## Assessments:
-Section listing all the assessments through out the course.
+Section listing all the assessments throughout the course.
 ### Assessment 1:
-this is asssesmtn one
+this is assessment one
 ### Assessment 2:
 #### In Class
 [A2InClass.tex](https://github.com/AllisonBolen/LinearAlgebra/blob/bolen/Assesments/Assesment2/A2InClass.tex):